-How his friend, standing nearby, once heard a shot, thought he’d been hit… but it turned out that the bullet had been caught by his helmet.
-(The round had raced around the inside of the metal “pot,” and while left with a significant flesh wound, he was spared major injury.)
+How his friend, standing nearby, heard a shot and thought he’d been hit… but it turned out that the bullet had been caught by his helmet.
+(The round had raced around the inside of the metal “pot,” and while he was left with a significant flesh wound, he was spared major injury.)

-It wasn’t until I was an adult that I really realized the significance of where he’d been, what he had seen, and what he had done during those long years of WWII.
+It wasn’t until I was an adult that I really realized the significance of where he’d been, what he had seen, and what he had done during those long years of WW2.

-Even today, his small home is filled with reminders of that era — including the helmet he wore during some of the darkest days of battle.
+As long as he lived, his small home was filled with reminders of that era — including the helmet he wore during some of the darkest days of battle.

 Unlike many of today’s bicycle helmets and other sporting headgear — often made with lightweight materials such as fiberglass and polystyrene — this helmet was heavy.
 It was made out of a single piece of pressed steel, and weighed nearly three pounds.

-Photo 1: The symbol on the front of the helmet is the rank insignia — in this case, it means Captain.
-The same identifier appears on Tom Hanks’ helmet in Saving Private Ryan (as the character Captain John H Miller), as seen in the poster above right.
+The symbol on the front of the helmet is the rank insignia — in this case, it means Captain.

-Photo 2: The vertical bar on the back of the helmet denotes an officer.
+The vertical bar on the back of the helmet, as seen here, denotes an officer.

 What’s the mesh on the outside?
 The Army often used netting to help reduce the helmet’s shine (minimizing its visibility to the enemy), and also to make it easy to add leaves, branches, etc. to help create camouflage.